LarsSjogreen/imgsnapper/README.md

 - [x] Add command line arguments support
 - [x] Add --help
 - [ ] Fix the help text so it says imgsnapper instead of `node.exe ./cli.js`
-- [ ] Make it possible to pick the image from other selection pattern than element id
+- [x] Make it possible to pick the image XPath rather than element id
 - [ ] Add cron functionality
 - [x] Add timestamped filenames for the image(s)
 - [ ] Autodetect image type